avatsav/linkding-apps/README.md

 # Linkding Apps (WIP)

-Android(and soon iOS) app for [Linkding](https://github.com/sissbruecker/linkding) self-hosted bookmarking service.
+Android and iOS app for [Linkding](https://github.com/sissbruecker/linkding) self-hosted bookmarking service.

 > [!WARNING]
-> This repository is under heavy development to modularize and migrate to using Compose
+> This repository is under heavy development.
-> Multiplatform.

 ## Motivation

-This is an app that I built for myself to add and access bookmarks from my Linkding instance.
-It is very much a playground to experiment with architecture, Gradle, libraries, patterns, API design, and more.
+I developed this app for personal use, aiming to integrate with my Linkding instance while also serving as a playground for exploring architecture, Gradle, diverse libraries, design patterns, API design, and more.

+This project owes it's multiplatform foundation to the excellent [Tivi](https://github.com/chrisbanes/tivi) project.

 ## Colophon